EdwinVW/akka.net-warehouse-sample/README.md

 # Akka.NET - Warehouse Sample
 This is a sample application demonstrating some aspects of Akka.NET.
-I use this application for demos during talks I give on Building Actor Model systems using Akka.NET.
+I use this application for demos during talks I give on Building Actor Model systems using Akka.NET ([download the slides](Building%20Actor%20Model%20systems%20using%20Akka-NET%20-%20Edwin%20van%20Wijk.pdf)).

 This repo contains 3 folders: